- Explain the research process

 Walking, Talking, Cooking, and Eating

-During this module, we’ll examine the research writing process through the example of Marvin, a student at Any University who gets advice from an online professor on writing his research paper.
+Next we’ll examine the research writing process through the example of Marvin, a student at Any College who gets advice from an online professor on writing his research paper.
 You’ll read bits and pieces of their dialogue throughout the module and come to understand how the research writing process can be compared to walking, talking, cooking, and eating.
 In the following dialogue, consider the professor’s recommendations to Marvin about how to think more deeply about his assignment and what angle to take for his paper.
 Just like Martin, you should begin your research by thinking about the importance of your topic and what about it you find interesting.
 It also helps to talk with someone about your paper, whether that be a friend, family member, classmate, teaching assistant, librarian, or professor.

 Getting Started: Walking to Sources